When buying or selling a motor vehicle in the state of Tennessee, you will need to complete a Tennessee Bill of Sale.

 - Details of the seller, which must include their full legal name and address

-- Details about the vehicle being sold must include the date of sale, make, model, year, color, and VIN
+- Details must include the date of sale, make, model, year, color, and VIN

 - Trade-in details if applicable: should include the make, model, year, color, and VIN of the trade-in vehicle

-- The price that the vehicle was sold for
+- The price that it was sold for

 - Signatures of both the seller and the buyer